m-cain/mnemo/memory-bank/systemPatterns.md

 - Project structure with separate backend and frontend directories
 - Backend Go module initialization with planned Chi router integration
-- Frontend React with TypeScript and Vite setup (awaiting Shadcn integration)
+- Frontend React with TypeScript and Vite setup, including Shadcn UI and Tailwind CSS integration
 - Development environment with Docker Compose for PostgreSQL and backend services
 - Hot-reloading configured for both backend (Air) and frontend (Vite)
 - CI/CD pipeline with GitHub Actions for automated testing and building